Massachusetts General Hospital

 Director of the Edwin L. Steele Laboratory for Tumor Biology, Massachusetts General Hospital

-Rakesh Jain, Ph.D., moved from his home in India to the United States in 1972 after receiving a B. Tech in Chemical Engineering from the Indian Institute of Technology.
+Rakesh Jain, Ph.D., moved from his home in India to the United States in 1972 after receiving a Bachelor of Technology in Chemical Engineering from the Indian Institute of Technology.
 He then attended the University of Delaware, where he completed a M.S. and Ph.D. in chemical engineering.
 Dr. Jain served on the faculty of Columbia University for two years and spent 14 years at Carnegie Mellon University.
 Since 1991, Dr. Jain has been the Andrew Werk Cook Professor of Tumor Biology and the Director of the Edwin L. Steele Laboratory for Tumor Biology at Massachusetts General Hospital.

 In addition to his support from NFCR since 2014, Dr. Jain is a recipient of numerous awards.
 He has the rare distinction of being an elected member of the National Academy of Sciences, the National Academy of Engineering and the National Academy of Medicine, as well as the National Academy of Inventors.
 He is also a Fellow of the American Association for Cancer Research (AACR) Academy.
 He received the 2013 US National Medal of Science (for biological sciences) from President Obama “For pioneering research at the interface of engineering and oncology, including tumor microenvironment, drug delivery, and imaging; and for discovering ground-breaking principles guiding the development and novel use of drugs for cancer and non-cancerous diseases.”

 Dr. Jain has mentored more than 225 doctoral and postdoctoral fellows in more than a dozen disciplines.
 He has also collaborated with hundreds of basic scientists in fundamental research and physicians across multiple specialties.
 His partnerships have resulted in more than 750 publications.